IBM/aspera-cli/docs/README.erb.md

 The following sections describe the various installation methods.

 An internet connection is required during installation.
-If you do not have internet access, see [Installation without internet access](#installation-in-an-air-gapped-environment).
+If you do not have internet access, see [Installing in an air-gapped environment](#installing-in-an-air-gapped-environment).

 ### Single file executable